 A stomach ache can cause a lot of discomforts, and it keeps people from their daily activities.
 It is a feeling everyone is familiar with, regardless of your age or gender.

 So, here are some tips that may help when your stomach is upset.

-1) Visit the Washroom.
-Often people who experience nausea or generalized abdominal pain are simply in need of a bowel movement.
+Often people who experience a stomach ache, nausea, or general abdominal pain are simply in need of a bowel movement.
 Before you try anything else, then, try sitting on the toilet for a few minutes while leaning forward with your knees drawn up to your chest.
 This position naturally encourages bowel movement without undue stress.

 - Don’t try to force a bowel movement by straining or pushing.
 Undue force can cause serious complications such as hemorrhoids.

 - If you have blood in your bowel or your stool you should seek medical attention immediately, this is call hematochezia and hematemesis, respectively.

 Warming your stomach area can help to relax your muscles and reduce any tightness or cramps.
 Use a hot-water bottle, microwaveable compress, or electric heating blanket and place it over your stomach for several minutes.